raspberrypilearning/c3-wolfram-facial-recognition/en/step_2.md

 Look at the code of the `potter` classifier and see where the names of the characters and actors appear.
 In case you don't know them:

   + Harry Potter is played by Daniel Radcliffe
-  + Hermione Granger iss played by Emma Watson
+  + Hermione Granger is played by Emma Watson
-  + Ron Weasley iss played by Rupert Grint
+  + Ron Weasley is played by Rupert Grint

 These names are used in Google image searches for pictures of the characers.
 You need to do the same for the two new ones.
 --- /hint ---